Bauble/bauble.classic-docs.i18n/README.md

-# Bauble Classic : documentation internazionalization
+# Bauble Classic : documentation internationalization

 ## how does this work